yanggautier/exploradome_tangram/README.md

 steps = 19200,21600  # ie: 80% of max_batches, 90% of max_batches (so here our max_batches = 24000)
 ```

-Next, `classes = 12` was included in the three YOLO layers (line 970, line 1058 and line 1146) and `filters = 51` in the three convolutional layers before the YOLO layers (lines 963, 1051 and line 1139).
+Next, `classes = 12` was included in the two YOLO layers (ie: line 220 and line 268) and `filters = 51` in the two convolutional layers before the YOLO layers (ie: lines 212 and line 262).

 The `filters` parameter is set based of the following formula:  filters = (# of classes + 5) * 3 (so if you are training for one class then your filters = 18, but if you are training for 12 classes then your filters = 51).

-**Optional:** When running into memory issues or finding the training taking a super long time, change one line from random = 1 to random = 0 in each of the three YOLO layers in the `.cfg`, to speed up training, however, at the expense of the accuracy of model.
+**Optional:** When running into memory issues or finding the training taking a super long time, change one line from random = 1 to random = 0 in each of the two YOLO layers in the `.cfg`, to speed up training, however, at the expense of the accuracy of model.
 This trick will also help save memory if you run into any memory issues.

 #### `obj.names` and `obj.data` files